deepthisenthilk/Portfolio_Anudeepthi/README.md

 # Portfolio_Anudeepthi
 # Anudeepthi Senthil Kumar | Portfolio

-Welcome to my!
+Welcome to my portfolio!
 This repository showcases my **projects, skills, and experience** as I pursue my B.S. in Data Science / M.S. in Statistics with a Minor in Computer Science at the University of Georgia (UGA).

 You can view the live portfolio here: [Portfolio Link](https://deepthisenthilk.github.io/Portfolio_Anudeepthi/)